Hanky2000/Hanky2000.github.io/README.md

-## hello I'm Hank,this is my homepage.Wish you have a good day!
+## Hello I'm Hank,this is my homepage.Wish you have a good day!
 # [Please visit my homepage!](https://hanky2000.github.io/)